-The objective of this article is simple.
-Navigating the world of dispensary marketing can be overwhelming.
-This article simplifies the entire situation for you, allowing you to focus on improving the areas of your business where you will see the greatest returns on your time and investment.
+This article streamlines the entire situation for you, allowing you to focus on improving the areas of your business where you will see the greatest returns on your time and investment.

 As a digital marketing professional, I get to help business owners do more of what they love doing by doing what I love doing.
 Creating this guide is just one of those ways.
 Let this dispensary marketing and growth guide pave the way for your dispensary’s success in 2019 and beyond.